hammackj/senha/README.markdown

 Senha is a password generation tool for making random passwords based on a input requirement.

+#Installation
+Senha is released through [RubyGems](http://www.rubygems.org).
+This allows for an easier installation.

+  % gem update
+  % gem install risu

 # Usage

-Using senha is relativley simple.
+Using senha is relatively simple.
 Some example usage would be:

 	% senha -l
 	kpsyzatdpu